valankar/finance/README.md

 is just to get you started.

 The `finance_hourly.py` script should be run hourly.
 The `finance_daily.py` script should be run daily.
-This stores all the historical data as text or CSV files, and then creates plots.
+This stores all the historical data and creates plots.

 Crontab example: